andrefa/queue-js/README.md

 # Queue

-Please write a class that represents a queue.
-The class must contain add, remove and peek methods.
+Javascript class that represents a queue.

 # Methods

-+add
+add(val)
 adds an element to the queue, returns the queue itself

-+remove
+remove()
 removes an element from the queue and returns said element

-+peek
+peek()
 returns the next element to be removed, but does not change the queue

 # Tests